kshah11-org/tictactoe-green-belt/NOTES.md

 ❌ Add CI steps
 ✅ Write test for the 3rd turn (UAT 1.2)
 ✅ Write code for the 3rd turn (UAT 1.2)
-- Write test for the 4th turn (UAT 1.3)
+❌ Write test for the 4th turn (UAT 1.3)
-- Write code for the 4th turn (UAT 1.3)
+❌ Write code for the 4th turn (UAT 1.3)
+✅ Write more UATs